AmaChron

 Fountain inside the Civic Center

-Amarillo's first Howard Johnson's Motel/Restaurant opened in 1968 on I-40 near Georgia St. (Demolished for new development in 1997)
+Amarillo's first Howard Johnson's Motel/Restaurant opened in 1968 on I-40 near Georgia St.

 The Downtown Travel Lodge opened in 1965.
 It was demolished in 2019 to make way for another ugly parking lot.